 Study D carried out a case study on compatibility analysis between the Beam WPT and the COMPASS GSO MSS system (operating in the frequency band 2 483.5-2 500 MHz).
 The study result shows that separation ranges from 820 metres to 2 160 metres is needed to avoid harmful interference from Beam WPT to COMPASS system.
 Bearing in mind that some Beam WPT system operates indoor or outdoor, and the unknown commercial Beam WPT’s parameters and operating scenario, further careful studies are needed to be carried out by Administrations, even case by case, to determine whether the separation distance is enough or not (especially that 2 160 m is somehow a challenging separation distance for specific scenario).

 Study C further reports frequency sharing conditions with additional measures for incumbent service protection and human body protection from WPT RF exposure.
 A result on beam WPT in 917-920 MHz under the WPT technical condition equivalent to the existing RFID system demonstrates coexistence capability with systems in the same and neighbouring bands.
 Another result in 2 410-2 486 MHz and 5 738-5 766 MHz bands addresses adoption of WLAN CCA mechanism to WPT systems and provisions on necessary separation distances.
 A comprehensive beam WPT operating management rule regarding WPT operation environment and EMFs is provided as a regulatory guideline.

+Study F deals with WPT beam use of 24.1-24.15 GHz, an ISM band.
+Nearby is the 23.6-24.0 GHz passive band with RAS and EESS(p) allocations.
+The study reports that OOBE from use of WPT beam systems in this band are attenuated by building penetration losses

-Study F states that based on system performance analysis, current national regulations are adequate to protect incumbent systems at 61-61.5 GHz frequency band.
+Study G states that based on system performance analysis, current national regulations are adequate to protect incumbent systems at 61-61.5 GHz frequency band.